mvrl-clasp/SNAG/README.md

 # SNAG
 SNAG is a multimodal dataset consisting of co-collected eye movements and spoken descriptions produced during an image-inspection task.
 This dataset was collected from 30 observers whose eye movements and spoken descriptions were recorded as they inspected and describing 100 general-domain images.
-We also provide an image annotation tool (LINK) for manually labeling image regions with words.
-This dataset and the annotation tool were collected and developed by a group of researchers associated with the Multidisciplinary Vision Research Lab [mvrl](http://mvrl.cis.rit.edu/) and Computational Linguistics and Speech Processing Lab (https://www.rit.edu/clasp/) at Rochester Institute of Technology.
+We also provide an image annotation tool (RegionLabeler) for manually labeling image regions with words.
+This dataset and the annotation tool were collected and developed by a group of researchers associated with the [Multidisciplinary Vision Research Lab](http://mvrl.cis.rit.edu/) and [Computational Linguistics and Speech Processing Lab](https://www.rit.edu/clasp/) at Rochester Institute of Technology.

 ![alt text](https://github.com/mvrl-clasp/SNAG/blob/master/thesissnagrawdata.jpg "Logo Title Text 1")